Revised 27 February 2017

 The track comprises ship handling and ship management.
 This includes Human Factors and MTO (man, technology, organisation), work environment, information requirements and nautical science.
 Other research topics are ship operation, chartering, cargo handling and organizational issues, like manning and education.
 Within all areas studies, assessments and measurements are made, and guidelines and proposals are developed for organizations concerned.

 - Marine Environment

 This track comprises the environmental impact of seaborne transport in the form of emissions to air and water.
 Cleaning techniques and other solutions to reduce the environmental impact are studied as well.
 Other areas are the development and application of methodology for the assessment of the environmental impact and resource utilization from a systems perspective.

 The aim of the doctoral programme is to educate researchers with good knowledge in scientific research methodology and teaching proficiency, with good presentation skills and with the ability to carry out independent scientific research of an international standard.
 For a more detailed description see the Goals for the Graduate Course Programmes at Chalmers.

 To qualify for admission the applicant shall have a university degree, relevant to the considered research field, of at least 240 credits (c).
 Applicants who have acquired an equivalent education can be admitted after an individual evaluation.

-- For the Naval Architecture track a technical education within Naval Architecture, Mechanical Engineering, Civil Engineering, Engineering Physics or the equivalent is required.
+- For the Naval Architecture track a technical education within Naval Architecture, Mechanical Engineering, Vehicle Engineering, Civil Engineering, Engineering Physics or the equivalent is required.

 - Shipping Technology and Marine Environment are very wide areas and the requirements are determined depending on the considered project.
 A suitable background for Shipping Technology is a ship officer’s education.